venancioromero/java-timer-library/README.md

 ## Documentation

-Annote your methods with **@timer** annotation and enjoy!!
+Annotate your methods with **@timer** annotation and enjoy!!

+## application.properties

+timer.file.enable        : property that activate property of write into file. timer.file.name          : Name of file. timer.file.csv.separator : Separator of fields.

 ## Default Values

+### Thresholds

-By default the library have setted two thresholds that are used for choice log level of trace.
+By default the library have set two thresholds that are used for choice log level of trace.

 ```
 LOG LEVEL --->  INFO         WARN          ERROR

 TIME(ms) ---->   0     >      500     >    1000
 ```
+### File

+timer.file.enable        : false
+timer.file.name          : timer.log
+timer.file.csv.separator : ;

 ## Optional

-You can set another thresholds, remember that are miliseconds.
+You can set another thresholds, remember that are miliseconds and modify default values,

 ```java